subhk/BioFlows.jl/docs/src/diagnostics.md

 ### Automatic Force File Output

-Use `ForceWriter` to automatically save lift and drag coefficients to a CSV file at specified time intervals:
+Use `ForceWriter` to automatically save lift and drag coefficients to a JLD2 file at specified time intervals:

 ```julia